Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Methodology

 \subsection{Conditional event generator}

-The main idea of the proposed framework is to use a \emph{conditional event generator} to produce the $i$-th event $x_i = (t_{i-1} + \Delta t_i, m_i)$ given its previous $i-1$ events.
+The main idea of the proposed framework is to use a \emph{conditional event generator} (\texttt{CEG}) to produce the $i$-th event $x_i = (t_{i-1} + \Delta t_i, m_i)$ given its previous $i-1$ events, without relying on $\lambda$ or $f$.
 Here, $\Delta t_i$ and $m_i$ indicate the time interval between the $i$-th event and its preceding event and the mark of the $i$-th event, respectively.
 Formally, this is achieved by a generator function: